terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

-## Converting a module to use puppet_litmus
+# Converting a module to use Litmus

+This tutorial will walk you through how to convert a module to use Litmus for acceptance testing.

+## Pre-requisites
+Ensure that the module is compatible with the [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html).
+This means it was either created with the PDK, or has been converted to use the PDK - by using the `pdk convert` command.

+To check if an existing module is compatible with the PDK, look in the modules `metadata.json` file and check that there is an entry which states the PDK version.
+It should read something like: `"pdk-version": "1.9.0"`

+## Update files
-To use puppet_litmus in a module you first need to update the following files to include the specified code:
+To use Litmus in a module you first need to update the following files to include the specified code.

-.fixtures.yml
+### .fixtures.yml
+Add the following lines to your `.fixtures.yml` file in the root directory of your module.
 ```
 ---
 fixtures: